 From watching TV and the Internet we witness democracy in peril globally these days, hi-jacked by political hucksters in collusion with the very medium that informs us of their dreadful deeds in ceaseless waves of “Breaking News”.
 We live, not in a democracy but in a kakistocracy, from the Greek “kakis” for “the worst”.
 We can only hope it will bring out the best in people and that we will persevere, each in his or her own way, to make that happen.

 Socrates, on his death bed, is reported to have advised his friend Crito not to philosophize but to “practice and cultivate the arts”.
 Likewise in the Garden, in the midst of all the hustle and bustle, we try to maintain “presence in poiesis as the practice of peace”.
 It comes down to the same thing.
 Poiesis means flow, the endless flow of information, imagination and – let’s face it – our lives into eternity.
-Follow that.
-Go with the flow.
+We call it the Garden Path.

-But don’t listen to me!
-I’m raving lunatic.
+Please don’t listen to me!
+I’m lockdown lunatic.
 But do listen to Socrates and my wise old Sister Ms. Pat.
 Practice and cultivate the arts.
 Enrol and start tuition in a Stupid School near you today!
 Think about it.
 No matter how smart you are, no one’s too smart for the Stupid School.
 The fact is the smarter you are the more you need it.

-I will admit, however, that Stupid Schools are not easy to find and this one, Falling Sky Studio, is no exception.
+I will admit, however, that superior Stupid Schools are not easy to find and this one, Falling Sky Studio, is no exception.
 It’s a little like the hedge schools in Ireland during centuries of British occupation.
 They’re there, but only the fairies know where.
-If you want to know more your can contact me in the nearest hedge row or just ask a passing fairy.
-There are plenty here in Toronto.
+If you want to know more you can contact me in the nearest hedge row or just ask a passing fairy.

 To be clear, I’m not saying collective practice of the arts is the one and only answer to the present public health crisis but it does add a valuable component, particularly in the area of mental heath, that social distancing, wearing masks and washing hands alone do not address.
 Why not use a palette of contemplative practices such as those offered by the our Garden Path Out-of-the-Box Curriculum to engage with a more soulful vision of human development?
 Maybe we can find meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.

 Art is, for the most part a useless passion, which is why we love it so much.
 It’s useless the way a falling leaf is useless or birdsong at the break of day.
 We come and go in this life from one unknown to the next.
 Then it’s over.
 If art exists for any purpose it’s to inspire deeper faith, hope, love and insight into the human journey.
-The Japanese poet, Sengai, described it this way:
+No simple task.
+The Japanese poet Sengai described his perplexity this way: “To what can I compare this life of ours?
+Even before I can say it is like a dewdrop or a flash of lightening, it is no more.”

 Given circumstances these days with Covid19 we acknowledge the risk of gathering in large groups indoors and thus we accept the current need for screen classes, or a mix of screen and in-person classes, but we also bear in mind the paradox of hi-tech teaching, which is: the impossibility for one soul to touch another deeply via remote learning.
-May it never become the ‘new normal’.
+May it never become the permanent reality.

 Covid-19 is what the ancient Celts called the bogeyman’s blessing or what today’s Tibetan teachers today call an obstacle blessing, both of which challenge us to transcend ourselves in unprecedented ways.
 “Not till we have lost the world,” said the poet Henry David Thoreau, “do we begin to find ourselves and realize where we are and the infinite extent of our relations.”